astronomer/devrel-public-workshops-archive/content/modules/module-4/index.en.md

 ---
-title: "Module 4: GenAI with Event-Driven Scheduling"
+title: "Module 4: GenAI, Event-Driven Scheduling, and Some Sci-Fi"
 weight: 40
 ---

-# Module 4: GenAI with Event-Driven Scheduling
+# Module 4: GenAI, Event-Driven Scheduling, and Some Sci-Fi

 This module demonstrates a more realistic version of the newsletter pipeline using Amazon Bedrock for GenAI personalization and SQS for event-driven scheduling.

+We will also spice up the newsletter by using the user's favorite sci-fi character.

 ## Learning Objectives